magdalenat/mwe/README.md

-# mwe
+# MWE

-Minimal working examples of something where help/improvement/solution are welcome
+**Minimal working examples** of something where help/improvement/solution are welcome